Domos-Snips/bt-speaker/README.md

 # BT-Speaker

 A simple Bluetooth Speaker Daemon designed for the Raspberry Pi 3.

-Work also with a Pi zero add a hifiberry clone like pizeroaudio.
+Works also with a Pi zero add a hifiberry clone like pizeroaudio.

 BT-Speaker aims to _just work_ on a vanilla installation using pure ALSA.